 Mumps occurs around the world.
 Before the vaccination was recommended, most children were infected with mumps.
 In recent years, fewer than 1000 cases per year were observed in Switzerland.

 There is a vaccination against mumps which is combined with those against rubella and measles (MMR vaccine).
 A first dose is recommended at the age of 9 months, a second dose at the age of 12 months.
+Since 2023, the MMR vaccination is recommended preferably in combination with that against chickenpox, i.e. varicella (MMRV).
+The reason for the vaccination against the three diseases measles, mumps, rubella is to prevent their sometimes very severe complications.
+Vaccination against chickenpox also reduces the risk of contracting shingles (herpes zoster) later in life.
 The vaccination with two doses usually provides life-long protection from the disease.

 Last modification 17.03.2023

 Division Communicable diseases

 Tel. +41 58 463 87 06